 Middle adrenal artery

-The right artery runs between the crus and the inferior vena cava, and behind the bare area of the liver.
+The right artery courses between the right diaphragmatic crus and the inferior vena cava, and behind the bare area of the liver.

-The left artery runs behind the posterior wall of the lesser sac, in the stomach bed.
+The left artery courses behind the posterior wall of the lesser sac, in the stomach bed.

 Each middle suprarenal artery provides multiple small branches to the gland.
 In contrast, there is usually only a single vein that drains each gland.

 The middle suprarenal artery is the second most important artery after the inferior suprarenal artery to supply the gland.

 The middle suprarenal artery may occasionally be absent.
 It has been documented to be present in ~80% of patients 1.